2013 – Gluten Free Living

 My husband and I both loved the taste of the sauce.
 It’s composed of orange marmalade, soy sauce, oyster sauce, rice wine vinegar, and beef broth.
 I wasn’t planning on purchasing oyster sauce originally since I rarely use that ingredient, but it wasn’t excessively expensive at the store so I figured I’d give it a shot.
 Once I opened up the bottle to smell it, I recognized immediately that it is used in LOTS of Chinese food that I eat regularly at Chinese buffets, so I was no longer alarmed at this strange ingredient–even though I don’t care for oysters.

 I changed the ingredients up a little bit by substituting rice wine vinegar for rice wine, adding sugar snap peas and mandarin orange segments, and green onions for garnish.
 We really enjoyed the way this recipe turned out, but let me give you a few suggestions if you’re not used to making stir fries very often.
-First, cook the beef ALL the way through, not just until it’s browned so it won’t be tough when you eat it.
+First, find very thinly sliced beef at the grocery store.
+It cooks so much easier than trying to slice the beef as thin as it needs to be.
 It needs to be fork-tender.

 Second, pre-cook, parboil, or microwave the carrots until they are almost done before adding them to this recipe.
 Otherwise, carrots cook so slowly they will be hard and all the other veggies overcooked.
 Third, don’t cook or stir the mandarin orange segments into the stir fry.
 They will fall apart if you do that.
 Instead, use them as garnish.
 The heat from the stir-fry will warm them up when you are ready to serve anyway.
 Fourth, when you remove the beef to paper towels, the sesame seeds will begin popping.
 Be careful you don’t get burned when you try to remove them from the skillet/wok and begin cooking the veggies.